-The financial provision of an enterprise is a main element of its business plan.
-This theme will cover the basic elements of planning and managing finance within an enterprise.
-We begin with introducing the general profile and value-generation model in the CCS in order to outline the sources of funding for the CCIs.
-Then we move to discussing the resources generated within the enterprises via the sale of goods and services.
-The way these goods and services are priced is central, however it is necessary to consider the specific dichotomy between value and price in the CCIs.
+Finance in the Cultural and Creative Industries (CCIs) and Cultural and Creative Sectors (CCS) has the same connotation as in any other business and sector of the economy.
+In this theme we shall dwell on the main elements in planning and managing finance in CCS, focusing on value-generation, funding and budgeting, financial sustainability, opportunities and risks.
+First, we introduce the general profile and value-generation model in the CCS in order to focus on the specific dichotomy between value and price in the CCIs. outline the sources of funding for the CCIs.
+Then we outline the specific micro-economic features of the CCS and CCIs in the countries, represented in FENICE project.
 On this ground, the fund generation forms that are specific for the CCIs shall be regarded along the main dichotomy of (i) public/governmental funding and (ii) private funding within and beyond philanthropy, including the novel models associated with crowd-sourcing, multi-donor supports, project-based activities and so on.
 The theme regards the different types of financing instruments regarding the development stage of an enterprises as well as the risks and opportunities that accompany them.
 Finally, the issue of financial health and growth opportunities in the abruptly changed macroeconomic environment nowadays is considered.